 Key Functional Areas

 Most custom homes, whether they are a log or timber frame house, will cost between 10% and 30% more than an equivalent, conventionally-built structure.
-Around 50-60% of the costs are in the functional areas of the home — kitchens, bathrooms, mechanicals, flooring, cabinets, masonry work, fixtures, closets, appliances, trim, doors, paint, counters, siding, lighting, and everything in between!
+(That being said, the performance and structure is far superior to a conventionally built home due to the energy efficiency of timber construction and structural insulated panels.)
+Around 65-75% of the costs are in the functional areas of the home — kitchens, bathrooms, mechanicals, flooring, cabinets, masonry work, fixtures, closets, appliances, trim, doors, paint, counters, siding, lighting, and everything in between!
 Extensive luxury options and upscale finishes can impact the cost of a home more than the choice between a log or timber frame house.

 When weighing the cost between a log and timber frame house, there is more to the equation than the initial build.
 In our timber frame houses, we use structural insulated panels (SIPs).
 The use of this building system translates into an efficient construction process that saves time and money.
 The cost-saving benefits of SIPs extend through the life of the timber frame home in the form of exceptional energy efficiency and increased safety features.